m3rlinux/check_mk/cloudmark/README.md

 1. Connect via SSH on your monitoring server;
 1. change user to your site;
 1. Download the cloudmark-v1.0.mkp; `wget|curl`
-1. use cmk to install de oackage.
+1. use cmk to install de package.

 #### Example